Avtem/Mox/README.md

-Source code for the Android app "Mox"
+Source code for the Android app "Mох"

 READ ME!!!<br>
 This is my private project.
 I was the only person working on it, so it will not build on other machines.